(Editor’s note: We thought you’d enjoy learning about Brenda’s time-tested approach to creating a diabetes-friendly traditional turkey day treat.)

 The initial response might be to skip it, but cranberries are packed with antioxidants, and I love the tart sauce paired with tender turkey.

 So – how to sweeten it up?
 This year, I set out to create something delicious and healthy to take the place of traditional sauce.

-I remembered my grandmother used to dress up her Thanksgiving table with a cranberry relish tossed with orange zest, and that served as the inspiration for my diabetic-friendly new dish.
+I remembered my grandmother used to dress up her holiday table with a cranberry relish tossed with orange zest, and that served as the inspiration for my diabetic-friendly new dish.
 Along with the zest, I used fresh-squeezed orange juice and agave nectar along with a splash of balsamic vinegar and a hint of brown sugar.
 I also cooked the berries down with a cinnamon stick and two star anise to spice them up.

 As a main sweetener, agave nectar is low on the glycemic index, so it’s a better choice to keep blood sugar levels from soaring, and while it took the sour edge off the cranberries, it still allowed the tart flavor to shine.

 Better still, my husband doesn’t know the difference.

 Fresh-squeezed orange juice and water to make 1 cup

 ¼ cup agave nectar